saraasadi78/Data-Mining/README.md

 Data mining on a dataset of movies produced by Walt Disney Company, using python.

 ---

+# Introduction

+In this paper, we are willing to share the results of our **Data Mining** on the Walt Diesney moveies dataset.

+---
 ## Contributors

 | Name | email | github name |